AndriiVivcharenko/similarity_search/readme.md

 ### Docker

-If you want to run the app in docker container simply use provided `docker-compose.yaml` with the following command
+To run the app in a Docker container, use the provided `docker-compose.yaml` with the following command:
 ```
 docker compose up
 ```

-or with `-f` parameter if you are not in the root directory
+Or, if not in the root directory, use the `-f` parameter:
 ```
 docker compose -f <path to docker-compose.yaml file> up
 ```